 It is difficult to determine whether your iPhone's speaker has been compromised by water because there are often bigger issues that will stop you from noticing.
-As with every water related issue, leave your phone to dry for as long as possible.
+As with every water-related issue, leave your iPhone to dry for as long as possible.
 If you manage to turn your phone back on again, backup your data before you try to test the speaker out.

 If there is water in your speaker, using it could cause the phone to short.
 If you’ve turned your iPhone back on after letting it dry for as long as you can, try and play a ringtone or some music through your speaker.
 This will allow you to identify if there is an issue, however, it should be one of the last things to check in order to avoid your phone shorting and causing more damage.

 How can I retrieve data from my water damaged iPhone?